GooTechnologies/learn/manual/publishing/goo/index.md

 These will be shown on the loading screen of your published scene.

-### Enable share buttons

-This will toggle the Facebook and Twitter links.

 ### Goo Logo

 This will toggle the Goo logotype in the corner.

+### Share buttons

+This will toggle the Facebook and Twitter buttons.

+### Duplicate button

+This will toggle duplicate button in your published scene.

-### Enable Alpha
+### Maximize button

-If your scene has a transparent background, and you want to use it, for example when embedding as an iframe on top of something else, then you should check this checkbox.
+This will toggle maximize button in your published scene.
+This button enables you to run your scene in full screen.

 ### Enable Anti-aliasing & Use Device Pixel Ratio